Victor-codigo/OrderList-api/README.md

 ````
 4. There is a make file with following commands:
 	- `make setup-dev`               Sets the application up for development
- 	- `make setup-deploy` Sets the application for deploiment.
-(You have to change this section according with your configuration)
+ 	- `make setup-deploy` Sets the application for development.
+(You have to change this section according to your configuration)

 <br>Execute the following command to build API for development:
 ````
 make setup-dev